Can CBD help to ease depression?

 CBD has shown promise in initial studies as a treatment for both depression and anxiety, and it may cause fewer side effects in some people.

-The findings of research from 2014 may help explain why CBD could be useful in treating depression.
+The findings of research in 2014 may help explain why CBD could be useful in treating depression.
 They indicate that, in most studies, CBD appears to have a positive interaction with serotonin receptors in the brain.

 Serotonin impacts a range of functions in the body, including a person’s emotional state and feelings of well-being or happiness.
 Keeping serotonin levels balanced is often a key therapy for people with depression.